stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 ### Overview

 Vulkan provides a _query_ API that allows an application to perform the following:

 * _occlusion_ queries.

 * retrieve pipeline statistics.

 * inject timestamps into a command sequence.

-* and some other extensions that are out-of-scope for this project.
+* and some extensions that are out-of-scope for this project.

 A _query_ is generally implemented as a pair of commands that wrap a segment of a rendering sequence, except for timestamps which consist of a single atomic command.
-Queries are allocated from a _query pool_ which is essentially an array of available _slots_ for the results (which are either integer or long values).
+Queries are allocated from a _query pool_ which is essentially an array of available _slots_ for the results.

-After execution the results of the query can be retrieved on-demand to an arbitrary NIO buffer or copied asynchronously to a `TRANSFER_DST` Vulkan buffer.
+After execution the results of the query can be retrieved on-demand to an arbitrary NIO buffer or copied asynchronously to a Vulkan buffer.

-A new JNA library is added for the query API:
+First a new JNA library is created for the query API:

 ```java
 interface Library {